Search waiting | Matsusada Precision

 DC Input (DC-HVDC)

-When it comes to powering high-voltage applications, DC to high-voltage DC converters, also known as High voltage DC-DC converters or DC-HVDCs, is the way to go.
+When it comes to powering high-voltage applications, DC to high-voltage DC converters, also known as High voltage DC-DC converters or DC-HVDCs, are the way to go.
 These ingenious devices have revolutionized the way we transmit and distribute electrical power, providing us with compact, highly efficient solutions for converting low-voltage DC power to high-voltage DC power.

 DC-HVDC (so-called high-voltage modular power supplies) are used in analyzers, medical testing equipment, radiation measuring instruments, electron microscopes, and semiconductor manufacturing equipment.